vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 1. Select and download the RPM package according to your needs.
 It is recommended to select the latest version.
 Common links are as follows:

-  !!! enterpriseonly

-        You can [apply online](https://nebula-graph.io/visualization-tools-free-trial) for Explorer free trial.
-[Contact us](https://www.nebula-graph.io/contact) to purchase.
-For features of Explorer, see [Pricing](https://nebula-graph.io/pricing/).

 2. Run `sudo dpkg -i <package_name>` to unpack the DEB package.